adultdatalink/adultdatalink/README.md

 ## Getting Started

-To get started with **AdultDataLink**, you need to sign up and get your API key.
+To get started with **adultdatalink.com**, you need to sign up and get your API key.
 This repository contains the public-facing resources for our service.
 To contribute or report issues, feel free to open a pull request or submit an issue ticket.

 ### Steps to Get Started: